 A very important bit of information for this place is that they do not have an English menu, and this could pose certain difficulties for non-Russian speaking groups unfamiliar with what dishes to order.
 The server seemed happy to make some recommendations, but I have a feeling the best options might stay hidden with this method.
 Come prepared with some choices and verse yourself in the cuisine of Georgia before arriving, as it will help.

-A couple up-sells that are worth having (although possibly too much for just two people) are the Georgian salad ($7.50, below) and lavash ($2.50, below), which is a basket of very delicious bread.
+A couple up-sells that are worth having (although possibly too much for just two people) are the Georgian salad ($7.50, below) and lavash ($2.50, not shown), which is a basket of very delicious bread.
 A large table could handle this basket, but it has a lot of density.

 For our first visit here, Noah and I went with a couple tried and true favorites and another dish that was new to us.
 Both of us are slaves to khachapuri ($8, below) and quickly ordered it up.
 The typically Georgian cheese bread here is more cheese than bread and comes sliced into four wedges.
 It was certainly no best khachapuri, but we did not have a problem finishing it.